fdellwing/fdellwing/README.md

 I'm Fabian and I'm employed as a linux sysadmin.

-I'm an OSCP.
+I'm an OSCP and OSDA.

-I'm currently working on Python, Docker and Red Team stuff.
+I'm currently working on raising my son to be a good person.

 You can contact me on Twitter ([dellwingf](https://twitter.com/dellwingf)) or Mastodon ([fdellwing](https://infosec.exchange/@fdellwing)).